Cognitive Behavioural Therapist Recommendations

 Helen

 "I have agreed to share a few words about our work on my PTSD.
 To start with, I didn’t even realise that "I had PTSD.
 What I did have, was a very traumatic series of events that left me feeling detached, numb, frightened, with horrible nightmares and sudden moments of feeling completely lost.
-I could be out shopping or walking through town and I would suddenly find myself completely disociated, shaking and feeling physically unwell.
+I could be out shopping or walking through town and I would suddenly find myself completely dissociated, shaking and feeling physically unwell.
 Working through this helped me to realise that I wasn’t losing my marbles and that my reaction was normal for my circumstances.
 It’s a difficult process to go through, but it’s worth it.
 I have regained control of my anxiety and I can now deal with things that happened in the past without the terrifying side effects.
 Don’t suffer in silence.
 I would recommend Think CBT to anyone with PTSD."

 Matt

-"Think CBT was a life line to me during what turned out to be some of the hardest and most distressing months of my life.
+"Think CBT was a lifeline to me during what turned out to be some of the hardest and most distressing months of my life.
 I was diagnosed with anxiety and panic disorder, that became so severe I had to take time away from work.
 As an Accident and Emergency nurse I have worked with many patients suffering similar issues, however only now do I understand how truly debilitating it can be if you let it.
 Think CBT was there when I didn't know what else to do.
 Their kindness, compassion and professionalism was endless.
 They went the extra mile every time.
 My therapist especially was brilliant.
 He worked with me over 8 sessions where I made great progress.
 CBT is a journey and not necessarily a quick fix.
 However if you trust the process and put the work in the support that is offered is outstanding.
 I have not enough words to thank them for helping me get my life back on track and providing me with the tools to keep it that way!
 I would recommend them to anyone."

 Linda